makersacademy/rps-challenge/CHLOE_README.md

 - I covered as far as I managed to get in the week challenge.
 - I did read the later chapters to see what would of been the next steps but as it was late on Sunday evening by this point I felt it was best to prioritise sleep over completion.
 - Overly I am proud of myself for attempting this weekend project as I had been having issues with getting started on previous weekends.
 Along with a great amount of stress associated with this.
-- I understand that the next part would be to add in the M (Model) of MVC by creating a Player and Computer classes etc, building out tests for this in rspec respectively .
+- I understand that the next part would be to add in the M (Model) of MVC by creating a Player and Computer classes etc, building out tests for this in rspec respectively.
+- game.erb and choose_hand_spec.rb were initial attempts at approaching how the player would choose their hand (rock, paper or scissors).
+I was deciding whether to use a text input or button for this.

 <br>